-- 1. TO RECEIVE the financial statements of the Company for the year ended November 30, 2019, together with the report of the auditors thereon; - 2.
+- 1. TO RECEIVE the financial statements of the Company for the year ended November 30, 2023, together with the report of the auditors thereon; - 2.
 TO ELECT five directors to the board of directors of the Company as described in the accompanying information circular; - 3.
 TO APPOINT auditors of the Company and authorize the board of directors to fix the remuneration of the auditors; - 4.
-TO CONSIDER, and if thought appropriate, pass, with or without amendment, the ordinary resolution, ratifying and confirming the "rolling" stock option plan of the Company as more particularly set out in the accompanying Management Information Circular; - 5.
-TO CONSIDER, and if thought appropriate, pass, with or without variation, a special resolution, approving the continuance of the Company from the Business Corporations Act (Canada) to the Business Corporations Act (Ontario) (the "Continuance"); and - 6.
+TO CONSIDER, and if thought appropriate, pass, with or without amendment, the ordinary resolution, ratifying and confirming the "rolling" stock option plan of the Company as more particularly set out in the accompanying Management Information Circular; and - 5.
 TO TRANSACT such further or other business as may properly come before the Meeting or any adjournment or adjournments thereof.